 4. Consider card fees

 Next up, ask yourself whether you’re comfortable paying an annual fee on a credit card.
-There’s no right or wrong answer here, but it can definitely help to think of these fees in terms of the value you get in return.
+There’s no right or wrong answer here but it can definitely help to think of these fees in terms of the value you get in return.

-Some other cards charge much lower fees, but their first-year welcome bonuses and cardholder perks more than make up for it.
 Here are some questions to ask as you consider whether annual fees are worth it:

 - Is your credit either good or excellent?
 If not, you may have to pay an annual fee for a credit card for bad credit or an upfront security deposit in order to get a secured credit card.

 - Do you want important travel perks?
-Most travel credit cards that offer annual travel credits, airport lounge membership, or elite hotel status require an annual fee.
+Most travel credit cards that offer annual travel credits, airport lounge membership or elite hotel status require an annual fee.

 - Can you earn an attractive sign-up bonus?
 While annual fees are less than ideal, some cards offer initial sign-up bonuses that can more than make up for the fee for the first few years.